 The posterior sacral network, which is the target of sacral lateral branch radiofrequency ablation (SLBRFA), is innervated the S1-S3 dorsal rami, and in some cases, fibers of the L4-L5 dorsal ramus.
 Systematic review analyzing pooled data on the effectiveness of SLBRFA report approximately 50% of patients report greater than 50% pain relief reduction at 3 months which is less than the pain relief achieved with lumbar and cervical spine facet blocks.
 The decrease in effectiveness may be due to limitations in patient selection criteria, variations and procedural techniques and technology is utilized.
 Most studies evaluating SLBRFA utilize single or dual intra articular blocks for diagnosis of SIJ pain.
-This is problematic in that the intraarticular blocks, which enter the SIJ and anesthetizes the anterior complex, do not diagnose, or treat posterior sacral network pain.
-While utilizing dual diagnostic blocks, also referred to as double infiltration technique, has been suggested to improve selection of patients who may benefit from RFA; it is still not targeting the nerve that is being ablated and the utility of this approach has been questioned. $^{4,49,33,50}$ It is proposed that sacral lateral branch blocks would better identify candidates for SLBRFA; however, there are no placebo controlled trials of sacral nerve blocks to confirm this theory.
-In a 2009 double blinded RCT by Dreyfuss et al., multi-site multi-depth sacral lateral branch blocks were evaluated in asymptomatic volunteers.
-Seventy percent of the active group achieved loss of sensation within the interosseous and dorsal SI ligaments and 86% retained the ability to feel repeat capsular distention despite insensate dorsal SIJ complex.
-The authors concluded that multi-site, multi-depth lateral branch blocks were 70% effective and do not effectively block the intraarticular portion of the SIJ.
+This is problematic in that the intraarticular blocks, which enter the SIJ joint and anesthetizes the anterior complex, do not diagnose, or treat posterior sacral network pain.
+While utilizing dual diagnostic blocks, also referred to as double infiltration technique, has been suggested to improve selection of patients who may benefit from RFA it is still not targeting the nerve that is being ablated and the utility of this approach has been questioned.
+4,34,50,51 It is proposed that sacral lateral branch blocks would better identify candidates for SLBRFA, however there are no placebo controlled trials of sacral nerve blocks to confirm this theory.
+51 In a 2009 double blinded RCT by Dreyfuss et al. multi-site multi-depth sacral lateral branch blocks were evaluated in asymptomatic volunteers.
+Seventy percent of the active group achieved loss of sensation within the interosseous and dorsal sacroiliac ligaments and 86% retained the ability to feel repeat capsular distention despite insensate dorsal SIJ complex.
+The authors concluded that multisite, multi-depth lateral branch blocks were 70% effective and do not effectively block the intraarticular portion of the SIJ joint.
 The authors predicted this could be a potential tool to identify patients who may benefit from SLBRFA.
-However, there are no studies that evaluate multi-site, multi depth or any other form of sacral lateral branch blocks to predict success with SLBRFA.
-Multiple guidelines have suggested this is a superior approach for patient selection for SLBRFA; however, there is not supporting data to confirm.
-And while studies have shown some predictive value of diagnostic intraarticular blocks variations in patient selection, criteria for positive SIJ block, RFA technique and assessment tools are highly variable limiting the ability to produce reliable meta-analysis and confirmatory results in the current literature.
+34 However, there are no studies that evaluate multi-site, multi depth or any other form of sacral lateral branch blocks to predict success with SLBRFA.
+4 Multiple guidelines have suggested this is a superior approach for patient selection for SLBRFA, however there is not supporting data to confirm.
+And while studies have shown some predictive value of diagnostic intra articular blocks variations in patient selection, criteria for positive SIJ block, radiofrequency ablation technique and assessment tools are highly variable limiting the ability to produce reliable meta-analysis and confirmatory results in the current literature.

-Several different techniques for RF neurotomy including monopolar, bipolar, cooled and palisade (strip) lesions have been utilized.
-There is not sufficient evidence to state 1 technique is superior to the others.
+Several different techniques for radiofrequency neurotomy including monopolar, bipolar, cooled and palisade (strip) lesions have been utilized.
+There is not sufficient evidence to state one technique is superior to the others.
 Cooled RF is a novel technique in which internally cooled RF probes produce larger lesions than is possible with other approaches.
-The primary advantage of cooled RF technology is that it doubles the lesion's diameter and enhances the volume by a factor of 8, making it more likely to interrupt the nociceptive input from the SIJs.
-There is minimal literature on the role of cryoanalgesia for SIJ pain and the SME agree there is not sufficient evidence to support cryoanalgesia of SIJ.
+The primary advantage of cooled RF technology is that it doubles the lesion's diameter and enhances the volume by a factor of 8, making it more likely to interrupt the nociceptive input from the sacroiliac joints.
+A different procedure called cryoanelgesia, has been proposed for SIJ pain.
+There is minimal literature on the role of cryoanalgesia for SIJ pain and the SMEs agree there is not sufficient evidence to support cryoanalgesia of SIJ.